 Pre-Professional Fields are a designations, not a majors.
 For example, pre-law and pre-medicine are not majors; they designate a career path that will require a professional school after graduation.
 Pre-professional students who plan to earn a baccalaureate degree must choose a major in an academic discipline by their junior year and complete the courses required for admission into the professional school.

 Department is a unit within a college representing a discipline.
 For example, the Department of English is in the College of Arts & Sciences.

 - Listing of TTU Undergraduate Fields of Study

 Find your direction to an amazing university experience, an on-time graduation, and a future career field by participating in DISCOVERY! with the University Advising Center.

-Focus is a values-based assessment that can be of significant value to freshman and sophomore students to help you develop an accurate picture of your personal strengths, needs, and preferences; and will help you develop a sound career plan.
+Focus is a values-based assessment that can be of significant value to first year and sophomore students to help you develop an accurate picture of your personal strengths, needs, and preferences; and will help you develop a sound career plan.

 - What Can I Do With This Major?